maharudrayadav/Smart-Attendance-System-Using-Face-Recognition-2023/README.md

 ### ▷ Algorithm use:

-- Haarcascade Opencv (Object Detection)
+- Haarcascade OpenCV (Object Detection): Used for object detection, particularly for detecting faces.
 - LBPH Opencv (Face Recognition)

 ## Deployment